Sarel-Esterhuizen/yet-another-js-dev-env/README.md

 - NPM Scripts for automation
 - Babel for transpiling

-**I am not actively maintaining it so if it is broken you fix it.
+**I am not actively maintaining it so if it is broken you are on your own buddy.**

 ## You know the drill